Han Changling

 The whole burial area is composed of three parts; the graveyard, the mausoleum city and the satellite tomb area.
 The graveyard has square layout and is 1,000 meters long from south to north and 900 meters wide from east to west.
 The tomb for the emperor is located in the west of the area and the empress tomb is to the east.
 Parts of the northern southern and western walls that surrounded the graveyard could still be found.
 The burial mounds are built of rammed earth in pyramids shape.
 The emperors tomb is about 32 meters high.

-According to the records, about 50 000 families was living in the mausoleum city.
+According to the records, about 50 000 families were living in the mausoleum city.
 The satellite tombs are located east of the Chang Mausoleum, and stretches for about 7.5 kilometers.
 There are about 60 earth mounds in the satellite tomb area that exists today, making Changling the most numerous of subordinate tombs of the Western Han dynasty imperial tombs.

 During a complete exploration and categorisation in 1970 and 1976 performed by the antiquities committee of Shaanxi Province many relics were discovered.